freenas/freenas-docs/freenas_account.rst

 .. index:: Delete Group, Remove Group

 To delete a group, click its "Delete Group" button.
-The pop-up message will ask whether or not you would also like to delete all members of that group.
+The pop-up message asks if you also want to delete all members of that group.
 Note that the built-in groups do not provide a "Delete Group" button.

 .. index:: Users
 .. _Users: